Mirror symmetry for honeycombs: Combinatorial -model

 The $n+1$ equivalences of this category with $(A_n\on{-Perf}_k)_{\BZ/2}$ come from cyclic reindexing and then applying the equivalence

 given by forgetting $\calF(s_0)$ and the maps $\calF(s_0)\leftarrow \calF(s_1)$ and $\calF(s_n)\leftarrow\calF(s_0).$

 The functor $\calQ$ is defined in this language by

 \begin{remark}We will see below that the two dg models for the functor $\cQ$, using twisted complexes or using perfect modules, give two different ways of talking about the Fukaya categories we construct.
-The constructions in this paper will use the language of twisted complexes, but the description using perfect modules can provide a useful perspective. \end{remark}
+The first is adapted to describing the support of a brane along an arboreal Lagrangian, while the second is better for describing its transverse geometry.
+(See also Example~\ref{ex:braneconfigs} and the preceding discussion.) \end{remark}

 In addition to the functor $\calQ,$ we would like to produce a \emph{covariant} functor

 in order to produce a \emph{cosheaf} of dg categories on $\frH_{n-1}.$ For any object $S$ in $\Lambda$, and for any map $i:S\to S'$ in $\Lambda_{inj}$, we define